mikemospan/COMP2511-Tutorial/tute07/solutions/Solutions.md

 ## C. Evolution of Requirements

-This exercise continues on from Exercise D of last week.
+This exercise continues on from part B.

-Suppose a requirements change was introduce that necessitated support for different sorts of armour.
+Suppose a requirements change was introduced that necessitated support for any character to wear different sorts of armour.

 - A helmet reduces the amount of damage inflicted upon a character by 1 point.
 - Chain mail reduces the amount of damage by half (rounded down).